| | The Main Sheet August 2001 Corinthian Sailing Club White Rock Lake Dallas, TX

 the fun programs on Wednesdays.
 Race Committees will set up a separate course

+when there are three or more juniors ready to race.
 Our Juniors Sailing Program is no longer going to use the

 Sunfish as part of it’s education or racing programs.
 The club owns five of